Wastewater Treatment Facility Expansion

 Wastewater Facility Plan Draft

-Over the past year, staff has been working on completing the Facility Plan, which is a required document of the MPCA (MN Pollution Control Agency).
+The Wastewater Treatment Facility Plan is a required document of the MPCA (MN Pollution Control Agency).
 This document gives an overview of the existing conditions and also explores multiple options for expansion.
-The City has a draft facility plan which has been discussed by the council but not yet formally adopted.

 What is a wastewater treatment facility?